 Thang Co is a very popular food in Sapa and Ha Giang as well

 Because it is the H’Mong people's specialty, this typical Vietnamese hill tribe dish can be found wherever they live, and yes, there are H’Mong people in Sapa.
 Locals claim that the H'Mong historically only traveled on foot or by horseback.
-Due to the abundance of horsemeat, the Thang Co dish came to be seen as a traditional Sapa cuisine.
+Due to the abundance of horsemeat, the Thang Co became to be seen as one of the traditional foods to try in Sapa.
 If the horses lose their ability to work due to illness or old age after being used as a mode of transportation, they would then be used as the main component in the Thang Co dish.
 The flavor is initially very strong but is soon subdued by a variety of spices.
-The sauce used in this dish, which is made with several different spices and a slightly bitter zing, is what gives it its distinctive flavor.
+The sauce used in this dish, which is made with several different spices and a slightly bitter zing, is what gives this Sapa local food its distinctive flavor.
 On chilly days, Thang Co is incredibly popular in the Sapa region.

 Lon Cap Nach is a feature of Sapa cuisine

-Pork can be prepared in a variety of ways by Sapa people, including steamed, grilled, stir-fried, fried, etc., but the best method is to cook it over charcoal.
+This Sapa traditional food can be prepared in a variety of ways, including steamed, grilled, stir-fried, fried, etc., but the best method is to cook it over charcoal.
 The pigs will be grilled or roasted whole after being cleaned and marinated.
 Additionally, the traditional dipping sauce for Cap Nach pork must contain distinctive spices like Mac Mat leaves, Doi, or Xen seeds and be combined with salt and green chili.
+It is definitely a traditional food to try in Sapa if you are looking for authentic flavors and wondering what to eat in Sapa.

 The best food in Sapa cannot exclude salmon/sturgeon hotpot

 Sturgeon and fresh salmon are two other well-known specialties in Sapa.
-Salmon and sturgeon can be successfully raised and grown in Sa Pa thanks to the region's temperate climate.
-Sturgeon and salmon meat are, therefore, tough, greasy, and nutrient-rich.
+Thanks to the region's temperate climate, salmon and sturgeon can be successfully raised and grown here.
+Their meat is tough, greasy, and nutrient-rich, making them must-try dishes for any Sapa food lover.
 Two of the most well-liked and delectable salmon dishes are sashimi salad and grilled salmon.
 The firm yet tender, sweet-tasty, and greasy texture of the salmon is still present in these preparations.
-Additionally, a salmon hotpot with delectable broth also dazzles diners.
+Additionally, a salmon hotpot with delectable broth is a highlight for diners seeking authentic Sapa local food experiences.

 Similar to salmon, there are numerous ways to prepare sturgeon.
 Eating sturgeon bones is the most unique experience because they are crispy like cartilage, very tasty, and quite interesting, especially when made into a hot pot.
-On chilly days, there is nothing more delightful than a hot pot that is bubbling, fragrant, served with fresh vegetables, and the broth is made from fish bones.
+On chilly days, there is nothing more delightful than enjoying a bubbling, fragrant sturgeon hotpot, served with fresh vegetables, and the broth is made from fish bones.
 You will be given a type of vermicelli made from the ground tubers of locals instead of instant noodles when they order hot pot.
 This particular variety of vermicelli is about the size of a little finger, and it frequently needs to soak in the broth for longer than 10 minutes before it can be consumed.
 In exchange, you will enjoy the dish's chewy texture from the noodles combined with the sweet and sour taste of hot pot broth.
+This dish is truly a traditional food to try in Sapa and a perfect answer to what to eat in Sapa during the cold season.

 4. 5-colored sticky rice